caadams4/pilgrimage-writeup/Pilgrimage.md

 We have the entire db!

-Parse through the null bytes and decode the plain text.
-Eventually we come acress:
+Parse the null bytes and decode the plain text.
+Eventually we come across:

 ![fromhex.png](fromhex.png)